Manaul: Mangyan Manaul

 In Mangyan and Negrito folklore, Manaul was a wrathful king who was imprisoned by King Tubluck Lawi.
-When Manaul escaped, he later revolted against all gods and spirits and was punished by Kaptan by throwing rocks at him.
+When Manaul escaped, he later rebelled against all gods and spirits and was punished by Kaptan by throwing rocks at him.
 The rocks missed Manaul, and created islands, where Manaul rested and lived in peace.

 Tagalog Manaul

 In Tagalog folklore, it is said that Bathala sent a tigmamanukan omen bird he named "Manaul" to peck on the bamboo.
-Manaul flew from right to left and landed on the bamboo.
+Manaul flew from one side to the other before settling on the bamboo.
 When Manaul pecked on the bamboo, it opened in half and released the first man, Malakas, and the first woman, Maganda.
 Manaul afterward flew from right to left again, signaling a labay, or a good omen, to proceed.
 In other sources, it was the bird form of the deity of peace, Amihan, who pecked the bamboo.

 Bisaya Manaul

 In Bisaya folklore, the king who guided destinies was Manaul.
-He incited the earth and sky to wage a war, and when tired of the war, Manaul clawed rocks from the ocean depths and threw the rocks onto the sea, creating islands.
+He provoked the earth and sky to wage a war, and when tired of the war, Manaul clawed rocks from the ocean depths and threw the rocks onto the sea, creating islands.